thursby/assemble-materialize/README.md

 cheaper to run, and cheaper to maintain.
 All of this without sacrificing performance.

-This page is hosted for free on [GitHub Pages](https://pages.github.com) but since it's static, it could be reliably hosted from anywhere, with even the smallest hosting plans.
+This page is hosted for free thanks to [GitHub Pages](https://pages.github.com).

-The real benefit is when using production grade hosting services with static sites.
-Services like [Netlify](http://www.netlify.com) take static sites and make them sing with a custom built hybrid CDN using the best-of-the-best for each piece of the puzzle.
-The best part is all of this happens automatically so there's no need to micromanage instances or resources.
+In fact, static sites can use cutting edge technology like [Netlify](http://www.netlify.com) as a host.
+Services like Netlify host static sites on their custom built CDN in multiple locations around the planet.

 What about performance?
 --------------------